timwilliate/engineering-blog/README.md

 This is the engineering blog of Monsanto engineers, where we’ll share ideas we have, open source software we use and have created.
 Watch this space for future articles.

+## New Posts

+To contribute a new post, Monsanto engineers should check out the `engineering-blog` repo, create a branch, create your new post in the `_posts` directory, check it in, create a new [pull request](https://github.com/MonsantoCo/engineering-blog/pulls), calling out your new branch.
+After submitted it will go through the approval process.
+Thanks

 ## Usage and development

 * Our engineering blog is built by [Jekyll](http://jekyllrb.com/), so to work on it first install Jekyll. *If* you already have [Ruby](https://www.ruby-lang.org/) and [RubyGems](https://rubygems.org/) installed, this could be as easy as